SPEAKER BOARD

 From Phase-Out to Breakthrough: Former NPP Biblis as a Nuclear Innovation Hub

-Dr. Cord-Henrich Lefhalm is Managing Director and Nuclear Innovation Strategist at RWE Nuclear GmbH.
-With a background in physics and engineering, he brings over 20 years of experience in international nuclear energy development, regulatory transformation, and strategic oversight of multi-billion-euro decommissioning programs.
-Since 2025, he has led a Task Force focused on repurposing RWE’s decommissioned nuclear sites and redeploying skilled staff.
+Dr. Cord-Henrich Lefhalm is Managing Director & Nuclear Innovation Strategist at RWE Nuclear GmbH.
+With a background in physics and engineering, he brings over 20 years of experience in international nuclear energy development, regulatory transformation, and strategic oversight of multi-billion-euro decommissioning programmes.
+Since 2025, he has led a task force focused on repurposing RWE’s decommissioned nuclear sites and redeploying skilled staff.
 At Biblis, he is advancing a fusion research campus with Focused Energy, aiming to deliver the first fusion power by 2035.

 Day 1 – February 3, 14:20 –14:40